harrischristiansen/MembersPortal/README.md

 - [X] Admin - Events - Checkin Members
 	- Undo Checkin (Delete Checkin Record)
 	- Send emails to all accounts without passwords
+	- Record admin who checked in
+- [ ] Admin - Analytics
+	- Graphs of signup/apply/checkin
+	- See trends in who has been going to what events

 ## Local MAMP Installation - Mac